-In order to reduce complicated discussions when characterizing $E_f$-diagnosability of automaton $\Acal^{\D}$, we can equivalently simplify its definition shown in \eqref{eqn17_diag_LMPautomata} by adding at each stuck state a normal, noninstantaneous, and unobservable transition to a \emph{sink} state on which there is also a normal, noninstantaneous, and unobservable self-loop.
-Let the labeled stuck-free max-plus automaton
+We can simplify the investigation of $E_f$-diagnosability of automaton $\Acal^{\frakDp}$ by modifying $\Acal^{\frakDp}$ as follows: at each stuck state, a normal, noninstantaneous, and unobservable transition to a \emph{sink} state is added, and on the sink state, a normal, noninstantaneous, and unobservable self-loop is added.
+Hence the labeled stuck-free $\frakDp$-automaton